 HTTP Protocol in Outlook 2003 and 2007

 Microsoft long ago discontinued HTTP (WebDAV) support for Hotmail accounts.
-If you have want to use a mail client, you’ll need to use POP3 (any email client) or the Outlook Hotmail Connector (Outlook 2003 and up).
+If you have want to use a mail client, you’ll need to use POP3 or IMAP (any email client) or the Outlook Hotmail Connector (Outlook 2003 and up).
 For more information, see MSN (and Hotmail) Access Denied?.

 Yahoo! does not provide POP3 access for free, only web browser access and IMAP.

 Mobile users can configure IMAP access (currently free).
 This will work in Outlook too.

 As of February 9 2011, the IMAP server names and ports are

 Outgoing Server – smtp.mail.yahoo.com